 An unplanned pregnancy can make life complicated and bring everything to a grinding halt.
 It can feel overwhelming and confusing for women who are not ready to build a family.
 Adoption offers a wonderful and loving solution to this.

 Through choosing adoption, a birth mother can continue building her career, finish her education or complete more life goals before parenthood.
-It also allows her more time to become financially stable for when she is ready to grow her family.
+Additionally, it allows her more time to become financially stable for when she is ready to grow her family.
 Another benefit to adoption is that birth mothers can remain an integral part of their child’s life through an open adoption agreement with the adoptive parents.

 Homelessness.
 Incarnation.
-Addiction or recovery.
-Having no US Citizenship.
-Deployment.
-Life has countless curve balls it throws at us, making it impossible to build a family the way we want.
-Choosing adoption for your child can bring peace and comfort into these trying times.
+Drug addiction or recovery.
+Having no U.S. Citizenship.
+Domestic Violence or Sexual Abuse.
+Deployment… Life has countless curve balls it throws at us, making it impossible to build a family the way we want.
+Therefore, if you are pregnant and in a difficult circumstance, choosing adoption for your child can bring peace and comfort in these trying times.

 Is there such thing as being “too old” or “too young” to place a baby for adoption?
-No. Whether you are in your teenage years or older, there is no cut-off age.
+No. Whether you are in your teenage years, twenties, thirties, or older, there is no cut-off age.
 Adoption Choices of Colorado serves all birth mothers and birth parents who want to choose adoption for their child.

 To us, age is just a number.
-What is most important is finding a loving home for your child and helping you through the adoption journey.
-It doesn’t matter if you are placing with us for the first time or seventh time, or you already have children or not, you are always welcome at our agency.
+Instead, what is most important is finding a loving home for your child and helping you through the adoption journey.
+In reality, age doesn’t matter.
+And it doesn’t matter if you are placing with us for the first time or seventh time, or you already have children or not.
+Above all, you are always welcome at our agency.